infojam-james/Test-Cases/Investigations/Reopening-an-Investigation/investigations-10.md

 >**Yorsafety: Investigation questions returned to Case Lead**

->This investigation has been reviewed by the Health & Safety Team, and you are required to amend some of the details you previously entered.
-Please log into [Yorsafety](https://www.yorsafety.org.uk) and visit the 'Investigation' tab in the relevant Incident Dashboard.
+>Your investigation has been reviewed by the Health & Safety Team, and further information is required.
+Please log into [Yorsafety](https://www.yorsafety.org.uk) and visit the 'Investigation' tab within the Incident Dashboard.
+Comments from the Allocated H&S can be found within the investigation itself and/or in the Action comments.
+Once complete please resubmit using the ‘Complete Investigation’ button.